BUYING MY SOUNDBANK / PATCHES:

 I will send the presets after I get notified about your payment.
 You will receive all the sounds from both parts of my demo (part 1 & 2) plus

 extra sounds that are not included in the demos (over 300 sounds alltogether).

-format and official Korg format, you can choose whichever you prefer.
+format and official Korg format - you can use whichever you prefer.

-I did not use additional FX in the demo, no layers,
+I did not use any external FX in the demo, no layers,

 no loopers, etc. All the